 Here are some indicators of how the training zones should feel.

-Variety: Recovery pace running refers to warm-ups, cool-downs , recovery runs, recovery running within a workout and generally long sessions.
+Variety: Recovery pace running refers to warm-ups, cool-downs , recovery runs, recovery running within a workout.
+It’s a little more than a job, but very low stress.

-Intensity: In general, Easy sessions are working at a very comfortable, conversational pace, which certainly may vary daily, depending on how you are feeling.
+Intensity: In general, Easy sessions are working at a very comfortable, conversational pace.

-Intensity: A Zone 2 effort should feel relatively easy.
-Conversation should be possible (not while swimming!) and your breathing should be easy and controllable without effort.
-Of course, a very long Z2 session may start to feel a bit tougher at the end as you start to fatigue
+Intensity: An Upper GREEN Zone effort should still feel relatively easy.
+Conversation should be possible and your breathing should be easy and controllable without effort.
+Of course, a very long GREEN Zone session may start to feel a bit tougher at the end as you start to fatigue

 Variety: Steady, prolonged or tempo intervals.

-Although difficult, Zone 3 efforts can still deal with any lactate being produced so they can be tough but over longer intervals.
+Although edging towards harder work, YELLOW ZONE efforts can still deal with any lactate being produced so they can be manageable over longer intervals.

-It should be noted that there is evidence to suggest Z3 has less benefit than Z4, which boosts threshold and Z2, which has similar physical adaptions but with a lot less recovery required.
-In general, we do not want to be in Z3 too much, although it does provide race specific benefits when your race pace is in Z3.
+It should be noted that there is evidence to suggest the YELLOW Zone is kind of a grey area.
+Similar adaptations to GREEN Zone but harder to recover from, while it ams has less benefit that RED Zone.
+In general, we do not want to be in YELLOW Zone too much, although it does provide race specific benefits when your race pace is in Z3.

 Purpose: Tempo pace is comfortably hard.
 It builds endurance, mental toughness and increases your ability to go fast for longer periods, such as you would during a race.
-Zone 3 is a known as a it of a grey area.
-Too quick for longer endurance work and too slow for threshold work.
+Great for muscle memory if you are racing at a YELLOW Zone pace.
+Also good for strength work.

 Variety Threshold + Intervals (see below).